 Will it actually make a difference?

-To setup the split test I used the SES Theme Split Test plugin which is free to use.
+Testing logo designs is really easy with split tests.
+I used the SES Theme Split Test plugin which is free to use.

 This allows you to split test themes and then track custom variables in Google Analytics.